The Mobile Clinic for Children, saving young lives

 Malaria is still the leading cause of death in children aged 5 and under.

-We have been working in the region since 1998.
+We have been working in the region since 1998 and the only organisation delivering medical care to the remote communities.

-Ou mobile clinic treats around 27,000 children aged 0-15 every year.
+Ou mobile clinic treated just over 37,000 sick children aged 0-15 in 2017.
 These children live in the remote villages of Nkhotakota district where there are no doctors, no pharmacies and no public transport.
 A significant percentage of the sick children we treat have been orphaned by the HIV/AIDS pandemic.
 A successful facet of our programme is the holistic care we provide to the children living with AIDS.

 World Medical Fund for Children was founded in 1997 by two ex-NHS professionals with the mission of delivering quality health care to the world's most vulnerable children.
 We have a wealth of experience and lead the field in the delivery of primary care to children in difficult, resource-poor environments.

-We are a focused and cost-effective charity and are extremely good at what we do!
+We are a focused and cost-effective charity and are extremely good at what we do and would encourage you to come and see your money at work.

 Read more about the Charity running this project.